 - Try to keep water draining slopes at scientific angles prescribed by civil engineers or architects so water will not retain for a more extended period on the same surfaces and create issues.

-- Try to remove rainwater, ice deposits, and storm dusts immediately or as quick as possible.
+- Try to remove rainwater, ice deposits, and storm dust immediately or as quickly as possible.

-- Don’t leave stone surfaces wet, use hot/cold air dryer or pieces of dry clothes.
+- Don’t leave stone surfaces wet, use a hot/cold air dryer or pieces of dry clothes.

 - Otherwise, after evaporation of water molecules, salts or minerals will remain on the surfaces and damage it permanently.